Koushith/Activity-Tracker/README.md

 # June 2020

-## Finally got a job as FrontEnd Engineer -yaay!!
+## Finally got a job as Front-end Engineer -yaay!!

 ### Todo list for june.

      All these day you were using Bootstrap, Material UI to design the layouts. shut up and learn CSS from start🤯🤯.

+# Going back to basic's is good. learn Fundamentals.

+## Time-management is the Key.

+Focus on CSS/ Avoid using css libraries.

+# Monday to Wednesday

+- [ ] Core CSS and React. if possible Design

+# Wednesday to Sunday

+- [ ] Venilla JS and React.
+Design- optional